Determining accurate creditworthiness with an SMB-specific credit risk model and cash flow data analysis.

 The use of alternative data in credit underwriting has been endorsed by the Board of Governors of the Federal Reserve System, the Consumer Financial Protection Bureau, the Federal Deposit Insurance Corporation, the National Credit Union Administration and the Office of the Comptroller of the Currency in an Interagency Statement.

-Combining AI and cash flow analysis for more accurate determination of creditworthiness
+Combining AI and cash flow analysis for more accurate credit risk assessments

 Maximizing returns on small business members and customers